John Irving: Other projects

 On December 19, 2014, Irving posted a message on the Facebook page devoted to him and his work that he had "finished 'Avenue of Mysteries.'
 It is a shorter novel for me, comparable in length to 'In One Person.'"
-Irving speculated that "if everything remains on schedule, the English-language editions should be published in fall 2015."
 Simon & Schuster published the book in November, 2015.

 On November 3, 2015, Irving revealed that he'd been approached by HBO and Warner Brothers to reconstruct The World According to Garp as a miniseries.
 He described the project as being in the early stages.

-According to the byline of a self-penned, February 20, 2017 essay for The Hollywood Reporter, Irving completed his teleplay for the five-part series based on The World According to Garp, and he is currently working on his fifteenth novel.
+According to the byline of a self-penned, February 20, 2017, essay for The Hollywood Reporter, Irving had completed his teleplay for the five-part series based on The World According to Garp and was working on his fifteenth novel.

-On June 28, 2017, Irving revealed in a long letter to fans on Facebook that his new novel will be, primarily, a ghost story. "...I have a history of being interested in ghosts.
+On June 28, 2017, Irving revealed in a long letter to fans on Facebook that his new novel was primarily a ghost story. "...I have a history of being interested in ghosts.
 And here come the ghosts again.
 In my new novel, my fifteenth, the ghosts are more prominent than before; the novel begins and ends with them.
 Like A Widow for One Year, this novel is constructed as a play in three acts.
 I'm calling Act I 'Early Signs.'
 I began writing it on New Year's Eve—not a bad night to start a ghost story."

-On August 1, 2017, an update about Irving's fifteenth, in-progress, novel, was posted to his Facebook page: "It's been 45 years since John Irving published The Water-Method Man.
-While his second novel is regarded as a purely comic tale, and John's current project is a darker contemplation of life's disruptive forces, the two novels bear some resemblance to one another.
-John Irving is once again experimenting with framed narratives and writing about the evolution of a writer—like Bogus Trumper, one who writes screenplays.
-This time, we see the main character—Adam Brewster—mature, from childhood and early adolescence, to become a writer like Garp, or Ruth Cole, or Juan Diego, as if writing were an inevitability given the fateful circumstances of his life.
-And, along the way, despite the darkness, there are points of humor.
-John's work in progress may ultimately be his funniest novel since The Water-Method Man."

-In an interview with Mike Kilen for The Des Moines Register, published on October 26, 2017, Irving revealed that the title of his new novel-in-progress is Darkness As a Bride.
-The title comes from lines in Shakespeare's play, Measure for Measure: "If I must die, / I will encounter darkness as a bride, / and hug it in mine arms."
-He later changed the title to "The Last Chairlift".
+In an interview with Mike Kilen for The Des Moines Register, published on October 26, 2017, Irving revealed that the title of his novel-in-progress was "Darkness As a Bride."
+The title was taken from Shakespeare's play, Measure for Measure: "If I must die, / I will encounter darkness as a bride, / and hug it in mine arms."
+He later changed the title to The Last Chairlift, keeping Claudio’s line about embracing death as the epigraph.
+The novel was published by Simon & Schuster in October 2022.